• Skip to content

 Preschooler talking and listening: what to expect

-Listening to your preschooler
+Listening to preschoolers

 Here’s how to listen – and show your child that you’re listening: